haneefdm/cortex-debug-samples/psoc6-setup.md

     "cortex-debug.JLinkGDBServerPath": "/Applications/SEGGER/JLink_V644a/JLinkGDBServerCLExe",
     ```

+You can also set `armToolchainPath` and `serverpath` in your `launch.json`. `servarpath` is generic path of your gdb-server like openocd

 5. In `.vscode/launch.json`, have the following configurations.
 Make sure you edit the `executable` entries below and that all path names are valid for your environment.

     ```javascript